jbcpollak/cloudinary_angular/README.md

-cloudinary_angular
+Angular Directives for Cloudinary
 ==================

-Angular Directives for Cloudinary

-**Deprecated**

-Cloudinary now offers an [official Angular library](https://github.com/cloudinary/cloudinary_angular), please use their library for new projects.
+**Deprecated**: Cloudinary now offers an [official Angular library](https://github.com/cloudinary/cloudinary_angular), please use their library for new projects.

 This library can be used as an AMD module or as a standard JS file.